k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/16_revert_catalog_version.md

 ### Overview

-K2view's Catalog supports [versioning](06_catalog_versioning.md) - the ability to create a new Catalog version in the Neo4j Graph DB whenever the Discovery process runs and detects differences compared to the previous version.
+K2view's Catalog supports [versioning](06_catalog_versioning.md), allowing a new Catalog version to be created in the Neo4j Graph DB whenever the Discovery process identifies differences from the previous version.

-Once the new version is created, the user might realize that the changes are incorrect or irrelevant due to various reasons (e.g. regular expression is not precise).
-In this case, the user might want to go back to one of the previous Catalog versions.
+If these changes are found to be incorrect or irrelevant - perhaps due to an imprecise regular expression - the user may wish to revert to a previous Catalog version.

-The Catalog provides an ability to revert from the latest to one of the earlier versions.
-The revert can be applied to a selected data platform or the whole catalog.
-The revert activity creates a new Catalog version.
+The Catalog allows reverting from the latest version to any earlier version.
+The revert can be applied to a selected data platform or the entire catalog, and it generates a new Catalog version.

 ### How Can I Initiate Revert?